idanariav/personal-website-docusaurus/docs/books/atomic-habits-book.md

 #### Walk Slowly but Never backwards

-Planning can be a form of [Distractions](/notes/procrastination.md).
-We try to do everything perfectly, yet we should remember that [Perfect is the enemy of good](/notes/perfect-is-the-enemy-of-good.md).
-Research shows that [practice beats perfection](/notes/practice-beats-perfection.md).
+Planning can be a form of Distractions.
+We try to do everything perfectly, yet we should remember that Perfect is the enemy of good.
+Research shows that Practice beats perfection.
 The more we do, the better at something we become, even if we spend less time planning it to perfection.

 The more we practice, the more something becomes a habit, which is easier to maintain.